Lawyers for Injuries Caused by Air Bags

 “The injuries caused by air bags are often worse than the collision itself”

-Michael P. Fleming Board Certified Houston Car Accident Lawyer
+Michael P. Fleming Board Certified Personal Injury Lawyer.

 Takata Airbag injuries and deaths around the country have lead to an investigation by the National Highway Traffic Safety Administration (“NHTSA”) as well as recalls by numerous automobile manufacturers.